Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Experimental Evaluation

-We observe that the number of primary inputs alone is not a reliable indicator of circuit complexity, as it shows little correlation with the number of discriminating inputs.
-In contrast, the data exhibits a clear increasing trend with respect to the ratio between the number of gates and outputs, which better reflects the structural complexity of the circuit.
-The rightmost subfigures further show that both recovery time and the number of discriminating inputs grow with this ratio, indicating its relevance to both oracle interaction and solver runtime.
+As shown in Fig.~\ref{fig:DIs-Circuit-Size}(a), the number of primary inputs alone is not a reliable indicator of recovery difficulty.
+The weak correlation between the number of primary inputs and the number of discriminating inputs required suggests that function recovery is not driven primarily by the size of the input space.

+In contrast, Fig.~\ref{fig:DIs-Circuit-Size}(c) shows that \#DI exhibits a clear increasing trend with respect to the ratio between the number of gates and outputs.
+This ratio captures the amount of internal logic that must be inferred per observable output and therefore reflects the structural complexity of the circuit.
+Across the evaluated benchmarks, the $\#\text{Gates}/\#\text{Out}$ ratio ranges from 2 to 45.
+Circuits with larger ratios consistently require more discriminating inputs.
+Fig.~\ref{fig:DIs-Circuit-Size}(c, d) show that both solver runtime and the number of discriminating inputs increase with this structural complexity metric.
+This indicates that the $\#\text{Gates}/\#\text{Out}$ ratio is a useful predictor for both oracle-query complexity and SAT-solving time.

-Overall, the number of discriminating inputs required for complete recovery varies across benchmarks but remains well below the theoretical input space.
-Even in the most challenging instances, fewer than $2^{10}$ discriminating inputs suffice to recover circuits with 18 primary inputs, compared to $2^{18} \approx 2.6 \times 10^5$ possible input combinations.
-This observation is consistent with the fact that circuit topology significantly constrains the space of valid gate-type assignments, enabling recovery with far fewer oracle queries than exhaustive enumeration.
+The number of discriminating inputs (\#DI) required for complete recovery varies across benchmarks, ranging from 4 to 586 (median 20, mean 38.5).
+Nevertheless, for most benchmarks, the required \#DI count remains far smaller than the corresponding full input space.
+In addition, for a given circuit, the \#DI counts under the four attack configurations (i.e., Baseline, Baseline+Simpl, Opt, Opt+Simpl) are broadly similar and remain within the same order of magnitude, suggesting that the observed runtime improvements arise primarily from easier SAT solving rather than from substantially fewer oracle queries. }